medialab/xan/docs/cmd/tokenize.md

                              to a space.
     --ngrams-sep <delim>     Separator to be use to join ngrams tokens.
                              [default: §]
+    -u, --uniq               Sort and deduplicate the tokens.

+tokenize paragraphs options:
+    -A, --aerated  Force paragraphs to be separated by a blank line, instead of just a single line break.

+tokenize sentences options:
+    --squeeze  Collapse consecutive whitespace to produce a tidy output.

 Common options:
     -h, --help             Display this message